SalamSibai/SalamSibai/README.md

 # Hello World, I'm Salam Sibai!

-I enjoy making games, but make VR simulations for a living. *cries* Currently a student at 42 Abu Dhabi.
+I enjoy making games, and make VR simulations for a living.
+Currently a student at 42 Abu Dhabi.

 <!--